 Once a unique user has been created on the cloud network, the employee can access the cloud using multiple device platforms and locations.
 The common examples of these platforms are smartphone, tablet, laptop or desktop.
 Further, an employee can access the work from the office, home or while on the move.

 This flexibility can greatly enhance the productivity and motivation level of an employee.
-By using the cloud, small entities can even hire mobile workers that would be willing to work at much lesser wage as compared to a regular employee who comes up to work each day.
+By using the cloud, small entities can even hire mobile or remote workers that would be willing to work at much lesser wage as compared to a regular employee who needs to come up to work each day.

 Ease of Collaboration

-Today’s workforce is diverse and at times, physically dispersed as well.
+Today’s workforce is quite diverse and at times, physically dispersed as well.
 As the data is centrally maintained in any cloud solution, the physical distance does not hamper efficiency.
-This is particularly helpful in project like scenarios, where a task or process has to be accomplished by a small group of employees.
+This is particularly helpful in work scenarios such as projects, where a task or process has to be accomplished by a small group of employees and real-time collaboration is required.

 When the data is housed over the cloud network, each employee can take over the task, right from where the preceding employee left it.
 This enhances collaboration and coordination between employees that can be an asset for a small entity with limited number of skilled workers.